mcranter/Magic-Match/README.md

     -   #### General User Goals

         1. As a user, I want to be able to read the games instruction (how to play the game)
-        2. As a user,  I want to be able to toggle on/off the game sound.
+        2. As a user,  I want to be able to toggle on/off the background music.
         3. As a user, I want to be able to keep track of the amount of flips it has taken me to complete the game.
         4. As a user, I want to see how long it has taken me to complete the game.
         5. As a user, I want an alert when I get a match.